biran4454/biran4454/README.md

   <li>Squareshare social media - ground to a halt until I get enough free time and motivation
   <li>Mars hab simulator - I had a cool idea to create a simulator for The Martian, but gave up when I thought about the scale of the project.
 Maybe one day.
 </ul>

+### History
+I've joined github in 2018, and started using it in 2019.<br>
+I started learning Scratch programming in 2015, becoming comfortable in 2017.
+Started learning JS in late 2018 on Khan, followed by HTML and CSS basics on freecodecamp, became comfortable around spring 2019.
+Began learning C++ in 2018-2019, but had difficulty finding a good compiler and tutorial so stopped after learning (and forgetting) the basics.
+Been using Processing since 2019 and Python since 2020.
+Started using Lean (unfortunately) in 2021.
 <!--
 **biran4454/biran4454** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.